Jump to Section

 Steve Perricone is the founder and Managing Partner of Pilot Mountain Ventures, a venture capital firm investing in early stage companies.
 Previously, Mr. Perricone served as a Managing Director and the Head of the Hedging and Monetization Group within the Equity Derivatives Division of Deutsche Bank.
 Mr. Perricone began his career as a technology consultant with Accenture in their Financial Services Group.
 He was involved in numerous bank mergers, advising clients on the many operational and technology challenges involved.
 Mr. Perricone has enjoyed living in New York’s East Village for over 20 years.
 He holds an MBA from Harvard Business School and a BA from Wake Forest University.

-Ian Zilla is a Senior Managing Director at Savills Studley, working on a team that bridges the worlds of commercial real estate, corporate finance and management consulting.
+Ian Zilla is Executive Managing Director at Savills, working on a team that bridges the worlds of commercial real estate, corporate finance and management consulting.
 His prior background in computer science, technology and finance compliments his team’s quantitative strategic planning approach and financial consulting services, particularly as it relates to clients’ mission critical facilities and complex headquarters transactions.
 He has been an active volunteer in the City since arriving in 2000.
 Mr. Zilla holds a B.S. in Computer Science from Columbia University.

 Paul W. Brandow